 Lure your dog to sit down

 At this stage in the game, your dog doesn’t yet know the word “Sit”.
-Pick up a treat and with a smooth and gentle action, raise it in front of your pet’s nose.
+Take a treat and with a smooth and gentle action, raise it in front of your pet’s nose.
 Now, continuing to move your hand slowly, bring it over and above his head.
 As your pooch attempts to follow the treat, his head will automatically fall backwards.
-As his body pivots, his haunches should come into contact with the floor.
-Immediately his bottom contacts the ground, say “Yes”.
+As his body shifts, his bottom should come into contact with the floor.
+Immediately say “Good”.
 Now it’s time to reward him with a well-earned treat.

 Repetition is the key when you teach your dog to sit

 Continue with this training challenge until your dog happily moves into the sitting position when offered this treat above his head.
 If it seems like he’s not picking up the task immediately, take a short break.
 Don’t bore him with the lesson.
 Likewise, you want him to enjoy and remember this task, so take things at his own pace.
-Remember the importance of saying “Yes” and then rewarding him the moment his bottom contacts with the ground.
+Remember the importance of saying “Good” and then rewarding him the moment his bottom comes into contact with the ground.

 Now include the word “Sit”

-As you train your dog to sit down, add in the word “Sit” as your lure him into a seated position.
-Repeat the word “Yes” as previously taught, immediately when his bottom hits the floor.
+As you train your dog to sit down, add in the word “Sit” as you lure him into a seated position.
+Repeat the word “Good” as previously taught, immediately when his bottom hits the floor.
 Likewise, continue to repeat these stages and commands several times to reinforce the connection of the word “Sit” with the dog’s action.

 Attempt this now without the lure of a treat